syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Exposure

 Exposure is used to alters the overall brightness and darkness levels of the image.
-The value of the exposure effect ranges from -1 to 1.
+The value of the exposure effect ranges from -1 to 1 and the default value is 0.

 {% highlight C# %}